 The production of wine in the Cotes de Francs appellation can be divided as follows, 465 hectares are used to produce 240,000 cases of red Bordeaux wine and 25 hectares are reserved for the production of 8,500 cases of white Bordeaux wine.

-You’d think that with an appellation the terroir would be mostly homogeneous.
+You’d think that with an appellation that small the terroir would be mostly homogeneous.
 That is relatively true, however one property, Chateau Le Puy did not agree.

 Chateau Le Puy thought their terroir was so distinctive, they petitioned the INAO saying that they deserved their own appellation.
 Their request was denied.
 Chateau Le Puy however, earned recognition for being the first Demeter certified, biodynamic vineyard in the appellation.

 The region of Cotes de Francs owes its name to the commune of Francs, which is the most important area of the appellation.
 The city of Francs took its name after the first King of the Franks victory over the Visigoths.